OGD09/cplug/README.md

 # CPLUG

-This project allows you to control a relay using an ESP32 microcontroller.
-It provides a simple and intuitive web interface for toggling the relay state, displays relevant information on an I2C LCD, and includes a physical button for direct relay control.
+This project is a smart plug powered by an ESP32 microcontroller, which controls a relay to switch connected devices on or off.
+The relay can be controlled through a simple and intuitive web interface, using API calls over the network.
+The device also displays relevant information on an I2C LCD screen and includes a physical button for direct control of the relay, ensuring usability even without network access.

 ## Features